 My understanding of this industry begins with the fact that he is unable to make a gift basket, which disproves his point.

-From there, I explained that many people can put foods and gifts into a basket or another type of container.
-However, many people do not have the professional expertise required to arrange foods and gifts in a basket or container in a way that exudes elegance and tastefulness.
+From there, I explained that many people can put foods and gifts into a basket, box, or another type of container.
+However, many people do not have the professional expertise required to arrange a collection of foods and gifts in a way that magnifies elegance and tastefulness.